-- (c) any party involved in the matter has commenced legal proceedings against another party in respect of any contravention or alleged contravention of this Act by the other party; - (ca) the Commission accepts a voluntary undertaking given by an organisation or a person under section 48L(1) in relation to the matter;
+contravention or alleged contravention of this Act by the

+- (ca) the Commission accepts a voluntary undertaking given by an organisation or a person under section 48L(1) in relation to the matter; - (d) the Commission is of the opinion that the matter may be more appropriately investigated by another regulatory authority and has referred the matter to that authority; - (e) the Commission is of the opinion that - (i) a complaint is frivolous or vexatious or is not made in good faith; or - (ii) any other circumstances warrant refusing to conduct, suspending or discontinuing the investigation.

-- (d) the Commission is of the opinion that the matter may be more appropriately investigated by another regulatory authority and has referred the matter to that authority; or - (e) the Commission is of the opinion that - (i) a complaint is frivolous or vexatious or is not made in good faith; or - (ii) any other circumstances warrant refusing to conduct, suspending or discontinuing the investigation. - (3A) To avoid doubt, despite subsection (3)(ca), the Commission may conduct or resume an investigation under this section at any time if an organisation or a person fails to comply with a voluntary undertaking given by the organisation or person under section 48L(1) in relation to any matter.
+(3A) To avoid doubt, despite subsection (3)(ca), the Commission may conduct or resume an investigation under this section at any time if an organisation or a person fails to comply with a voluntary undertaking given by the organisation or person under section 48L(1) in relation to any matter.

-(4) An organisation shall retain records relating to an investigation under this section for one year after the conclusion of the investigation or any longer period specified in writing by the Commission.
+(4) An organisation must retain records relating to an investigation under this section for one year after the conclusion of the investigation or any longer period specified in writing by the Commission.